kriscupofty/dbt-projects/README.md

 Please create a `.env` file with
 ```
 OPENAI_API_KEY=<your key>
+key_path=<GCP service account key with BigQuery permissions>
 ```

-Setting up the `jaffle_shop` dbt project with a dataset named `dbt_ksiu` created and populated is required for the next steps.
+Then go to each dbt project and build the datasets on BigQuery.

 # Launch Web App
 ```
 cd text2results_app
 mercury run
 ```
-## Example
+## Demo
 ![Screenshot](text2results_app/screenshots/1.png)